CT Mowing Tips: Save time, money and reduce Waste

 Mowing Techniques & Tips

 - Any mower can recycle grass clippings.
 Simply remove the grass catcher!
-Ask your lawn mower dealer if a special safety plug or adaptor kit is needed to convert your mower into a “recycling” mower.
+Ask your dealer providing the best lawn mowing Brisbane if a special safety plug or adaptor kit is needed to convert your mower into a “recycling” mower.
 You can also have a mulching blade installed.

 - Keep your grass mowed to 2″- 3″ tall.